lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 Note that in the case of multiple shard collections, the SDK implementation deletes all the copies of the document across shards.

 ## SDK Code Observations
-Hre are some useful observations of the security sample connector
+Here are some interesting observations about the code of the security sample connector:
-- x
+- The *SecurityConfig* interface must extend the *GraphSecurityConfig* interface
 - z
 - y
 -